 FREE Professional Development with the purchase of five or more classroom modules (or webinar with 4 modules or fewer.)

-Master educators hand-select only the best trade and reading company multicultural titles to include in the Kindergarten Libraries and the First Grade Libraries.
+Master educators hand-select only the best trade and reading company multicultural titles to include in the Kindergarten Libraries.
 Collections are balanced to include fiction (including best selling series) and nonfiction across multiple genres and come leveled, organized and ready to read.
 Each classroom receives ten baskets (30 books each), totaling 300 unique titles, and each classroom’s set is different.
 The baskets circulate among participating classrooms creating a continuous stream of up to 15,000 titles moving through participating classrooms.